 This is all you have to do in order to use iMessage online on Mac computer.
 If you have already been using iMessage on Mac, you will not need to sign in with Apple credentials again.

-How to Access iMessage Online on Windows PC (Two Methods)
+How to Access iMessage Online (Two Methods)

 iMessage app is officially not available on Windows.
 In order to get it, we will need to skirt around the regular methods.
 What we need to do is get access to the iOS or Mac OS ecosystem on our Windows PC.
 This will allow us to access everything that Apple devices have to offer.
 This is where the emulators come into picture.